MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 1. In the mobile app for Power Automate, tap the **Buttons** tab, and then tap the **Create bug report with steps** button.

     ![Tap to run the button flow.](./media/button-flow-with-user-input-tokens/runmt1.png)
-2. Enter the title for the bug you are reporting, and then tap **Next**.
+2. Enter the title for the bug you're reporting, and then tap **Next**.
 For example:

     ![Enter the title of the bug.](./media/button-flow-with-user-input-tokens/runmt2.png)
-3. Enter the description of the bug you are reporting, and then tap **Next**.
+3. Enter the description of the bug you're reporting, and then tap **Next**.
 For example:

     ![Enter the description of the bug.](./media/button-flow-with-user-input-tokens/runmt3.png)
-4. Enter the steps to reproduce the bug you are reporting, and then tap **Next**.
+4. Enter the steps to reproduce the bug you're reporting, and then tap **Next**.
 For example:

     ![Enter the steps to reproduce the bug.](./media/button-flow-with-user-input-tokens/runmt3-1.png)
-5. Enter the severity of the bug you are reporting, and then tap **Done**:
+5. Enter the severity of the bug you're reporting, and then tap **Done**:
     ![Enter the severity of the bug.](./media/button-flow-with-user-input-tokens/runmt3-2.png)

     The flow runs.